MisterDA/love-release/README.md

 ## Features
-love-release makes your LÖVE game release easier. love-release can create from your sources: Windows executables, MacOS X applications, Debian packages, and simple LÖVE files.
+love-release makes your LÖVE game release easier. love-release can create from your sources: Windows executables, macOS applications, Debian packages, and simple LÖVE files.

 love-release creates only one LÖVE file per release directory and